Formative Non-Medical Sciences

 New cards

-Outline the hippocratic oath (5)
+Outline the hippocratic oath (6)

--openly share knowledge w/ the physicians that follow them
+Share knowledge with physicians that follow them

--doctors will not administer a deadly drug or tell someone else how to do so/ conduct an abortion -> this part has often been removed or rewritten in modern versions
+Doctors will not administer a deadly drug / tell someone else how to do so

--doctors will allow specialistis to complete surgeries, being aware of their own limits + will not use their position to complete sexual acts or take advantage of their patients
+Not use their position to complete sexual acts or take advantage of their patients

--doctor-patient confidentiality
+Doctor-patient confidentiality

 52